-It is important that you discuss alcohol and drinking with your oncology team before starting treatment for lymphoma.
-If you aren’t sure if alcohol is compatible with your medication or treatment, it’s best to not drink until you have more information from your oncologist or health care provider.
+Make sure to discuss alcohol and drinking with your oncology team before starting treatment for lymphoma.
+If you aren’t certain whether alcohol is compatible with your medication or treatment, it’s best to not drink until you have more information from your oncologist or health care provider.

 Knowing what effect alcohol has on your body means you can start to make decisions about whether to drink — and, if so, how much to drink and when.

 Some people living with lymphoma stop drinking alcohol entirely because they don’t want to risk possible health effects or worsened side effects from treatment.
 Others may choose to continue to drink because they enjoy it and feel comfortable with moderate drinking.

 No matter what you decide, it is important to have open discussions about your alcohol use with your health care team.
 They will be able to alert you of any potential interactions between your lymphoma treatments and alcohol.
 They can also help you ensure that you are approaching alcohol consumption safely.
 Be honest with your doctors about your habits and preferences — remember, your oncology team wants to work with you to help you feel your best.

 As you decide how alcohol may fit into your life with lymphoma, there are many factors to consider, such as the type of alcoholic beverages you drink, your other risk factors, and your oncologist’s recommendations.
 Most importantly, monitor how you feel when you drink alcohol.
 Be willing to have open and honest conversations about drinking — with your doctor — and other important people in your life.